Check Your N-400 Case Status

-After you have filed your n400 application, you will receive a receipt notice.
+After you have filed your application for naturalization, you will receive a receipt notice.
 At the top of the notice, it should say I-797 Notice of Action.
-On the upper portion of the N-400 receipt notice, you will find a box labeled “Receipt Number.”
+On the upper portion of N-400 receipt notice, you will find a box that is labeled “Receipt Number.”
 It will typically begin with three letters followed by a series of 10 numbers.
-Here is a picture of it:

-Once you have located your receipt number, can check your N400 status by going to the USCIS case status page.
+Once you have located your receipt number, can check your N-400 case status by going to the USCIS case status page.
 On the page, you will enter your receipt number and press the button “Check Status.”

-On the status page, you can learn several things about your N400 case status, depending on where you are in the process.
+On the status page, you can learn a number of things about your case, depending on where you are in the process.
 Possible statuses include:

 • Your case has been received